StarpTech/k8s-gitops/README.md

 $ kbld -f umbrella-state/ --lock-output umbrella-state/kbld.lock.yml
 ```

 The artifact directory `umbrella-state/` must be commited to git.
-This means I can reproduce the state at any commit.
+This means you can reproduce the state at any commit. `[ci skip]` is necessary to avoid retriggering your CI.

 ```sh
 git add umbrella-state/* && git commit -m "[ci skip] New Release"
 ```

-> [ci skip] is necessary to avoid retriggering your CI.

 ### :heavy_check_mark: kbld / umbrella-state solves: